 Sean is a protégé in every sense of the word.
 He was handpicked by Kanye and spent four years under his guidance before releasing an album.
 In some ways, I think Sean is still Kanye's protégé more than any other artist.
 Scott, Kanye's next closest pupil, is only a producer at GOOD Music.
 As an artist signed to EPIC and Grand Hustle he's really formed his own identity and started to form his own movement and his own signatures, but Sean has stayed at home and has continued to eat off the GOOD Music table.
 Where all of Kanye's previous mentees have successfully become artists in their own right (perhaps a testament to Kanye's artistic influence) it's Sean who remains right by his side.

-Correction: A previous version of this article stated that Big Sean didn't land a Kanye feature until his third album, Dark Sky Paradise, but Kanye was a guest on "Marvin & Chardonnay" off Sean's Finally Famous debut.
+Correction: A previous version of this article incorrectly stated that Big Sean didn't land a Kanye feature until his third album, Dark Sky Paradise, but Kanye was a guest on "Marvin & Chardonnay" off Sean's debut, Finally Famous.